Last week, the January/February issue of Mississippi Magazine came in the mail. And that means one thing:

 …the bride donned a pair of blue suede shoes only reminiscent of an Elvis fan and Tupelo bride for her “something blue”.
 The priests and all of the wedding party joined in on the fun at the end of the ceremony by being “All Shook Up” in their traditional Elvis glasses.

 Colonel Reb made a special appearance, arranged by the bride, a former Ole Miss Homecoming Queen, in honor of her groom, a former quarterback at Mississippi State.

 The groom’s cake was a wild hog displayed in a wetland of beige tulle, fresh wildflowers, and cypress knees retrieved by the bride’s father and grandparents.

 And what, after all, could be more grand than resounding brass, the throbbing beat snare drums and ‘From Dixie With Love’ rising to an upbeat crescendo?

 That’s right.
 The Ole Miss Pride of the South band was hired to to come to the wedding:

-Oh I am so jealous!!
 Why did I not think of this?
-Or if not the Ole Miss band, we could have had the Million Dollar Band show up and play Stars Fell on Alabama!
-This is the greatest thing ever.
-Although...gosh there's a part of me that wonders just how much that must have cost.
-I love it!!
+We could have had the Million Dollar Band show up and play Stars Fell on Alabama!
+Although…gosh there’s a part of me that wonders just how much that must have cost.